cardano-community/guild-operators/docs/Scripts/cntools-common.md

 !> Note that if you'd like to use Import function to import a Daedalus/Yoroi based 15 or 24 word wallet seed, please ensure that you've rebuilt your `cardano-node` using instructions [here]() or alternately ensure that `cardano-address` and `bech32` are available in your $PATH environment variable.

-This chapter describes some common tasks for wallet and pool creation when running CNTools in ONLINE mode only.
+This chapter describes some common tasks for wallet and pool creation when running CNTools in Online mode.
 CNTools contains more functionality not described here.

+!> Familiarize yourself with the Online workflow of creating wallets and pools on the TestNet.
+You can then move on to test the [Offline Workflow](#offline-workflow).
+The Offline workflow means that the private keys never touch the Online node.
+First when comfortable with both the online and offline CNTools workflow, it's time to deploy what you learnt on MainNet.

-Step by Step guide to create a pool with CNTools
+Step by Step guide to create a pool with CNTools in Online mode

 * [Create Wallet](#create-wallet) - a wallet is needed for pledge and to pay for pool registration fee
 * [Create Pool](#create-pool) - create the necessary pool keys
 * [Register Pool](#create-pool) - register the pool on-chain

-#### Create Wallet
+##### Create Wallet

-**1.** `Choose Wallet [w]` and you will be presented with the following menu:
+**1.** Choose `[w] Wallet` and you will be presented with the following menu:
 ```
  >> WALLET
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~